opst/knitfab-docs/04.examples/news-classification/ollama/ollama-setup.en.md

 ### Instruction
 # Configuring a Local LLM with Ollama for LLM-as-a-Judge Evaluation
-This guide details how to set up a local Large Language Model (LLM) using Ollama for LLM-as-a-Judge evaluation.
-We will focus on using this setup to evaluate a fine-tuned GPT-2 model for news classification.
-This local LLM setup allows for both local testing and integration into a Knitfab processing pipeline.
+This guide demonstrates how to set up a local Large Language Model (LLM) using Ollama for LLM-as-a-Judge evaluation.
+By running the LLM locally within Ollama, you can use it as the evaluator in your LLM-as-a-Judge process.
+This setup facilitates both local testing and seamless integration into a Knitfab evaluation pipeline.

 ### Overview
 #### What is LLM-as-a-Judge?
-LLM-as-a-Judge leverages the capabilities of LLMs to evaluate other AI models.
-This approach offers near human-quality assessment while significantly reducing costs and time.
-In our news classification example, we use an LLM-as-a-Judge to assess the performance of a fine-tuned GPT-2 model in categorizing news articles.
+LLM-as-a-Judge utilizes the power of Large Language Models (LLMs) to assess the performance of other AI models.
+This innovative approach provides near human-level evaluation while offering substantial cost and time savings compared to traditional methods.
+1

+For example, in our news classification case study, LLM-as-a-Judge was used to evaluate a fine-tuned GPT-2 model.
+Instead of relying solely on traditional metrics, the LLM was prompted to assess the model's performance by evaluating the relevance of the predicted news category to the actual category, expressed in natural language.
+This allowed for a more nuanced and qualitative assessment of the model's accuracy.

 #### Setting up Ollama
 This guide covers configuring a local LLM as the evaluator using Ollama.
 We will walk through deploying Ollama using Docker for local testing and Kubernetes for integration within Knitfab.
 This allows you to validate the LLM-as-a-Judge evaluation locally before deploying it to your production environment.

 We'll cover two deployment scenarios: